HandyBrains/aws-cloudformation/README.md

-# Please read the comments of each CFN tenplate and use it appropriately
+# Please read the comments of each CFN template and use it appropriately
-#Some are completed and ready for use, somw are being updated/modified
+#Some are completed and ready for use, some are being updated/modified